 - 1. The salary steps for Police Lieutenants and salary range for Police Captains are set forth as Exhibit A to this MOU.
 Police Lieutenants in the unit as of January 1, 2016 will move to the salary step schedule.
 Those Lieutenants will move to the next step in the schedule on January 1 of the following year (and each year thereafter until reaching the top step) assuming they received a meets standard or above performance evaluation and upon recommendation of the Police Chief and approval of the City Manager.
 For Police Lieutenants promoted into the unit after January 1, 2016, they shall be placed on the salary step schedule at Step 1 at the time of hire/promotion.
 They shall be eligible to move to the next step on the salary schedule on their anniversary date of their hire/promotion (and each year thereafter on the same date until reaching the top step) to the rank of Police Lieutenant assuming they received a meets standard or above performance evaluation and upon recommendation of the Police Chief and approval of the City Manager. - 2.
-Effective the first day of the pay period following City Council approval of this MOU or the first day of the pay period following January 1, 2016, whichever is later, Police Captains-shall receive a 3.75% increase to base salary.

-Effective the first day of the pay period following January 1, 2020, employees shall receive a one and twenty one hundredths percent (1.20%) increase to base salary.

-Effective the first day of the pay period following January 1, 2021, employees shall receive a two percent (2.0%) increase to base salary.
+Effective the first day of the pay period following January 1, 2020, employees shall receive a one and twenty one hundredths percent (1.20%) increase to base salary. - 3.
+Effective the first day of the pay period following January 1, 2021, employees shall receive a two percent (2.0%) increase to base salary. - 4.
+If a Lieutenant is promoted to Captain, that person, no matter what salary step he/she is on, will be paid at least 5% higher on the Police Captain's range than the highest paid Lieutenant at the time.
+This will guarantee at least a 5% base salary increase and perhaps more if the Lieutenant promoted is not the highest paid Lieutenant at the time.
+At no time can the new salary exceed the top of the Captain's salary range.
+If the base salary of the Lieutenant who is promoted to Captain is higher than an existing Captain, the City shall have discretion to consider an increase in base salary to the existing Captain to address the new Captain's base salary being higher than the incumbent Captain.